LPP (company): Future of LPP S.A.

-Closing business operation in Russia
+Alleged closing of business operations in Russia

 On 4 March 2022, LPP suspended all of its business activities on the Russian market alongside many other global companies as a response to the 2022 Russian invasion of Ukraine.
 As of 2022, Russia remained the second biggest market for the company with approximately 500 stores and a distribution centre located in Russia.
-On 28 April 2022, LPP sold its Russian subsidiary and close 20-year presence on said market.
+On 28 April 2022, LPP sold its Russian subsidiary to a "Chinese consortium" and closed their 20-year presence on said market.